irynabond/email-delivery-node/README.md

 Use 'node index.js' command (for command prompt)

 #### Open your email
-You are going to see new letter in your inbox!
+You are going to see a new letter in your inbox!
 It should look like this
 ![alt text](https://s31.postimg.org/t699dyw3f/email.png "Email")